Egypt army gets temporary power to arrest civilians

 A military source close to top officers said the statement "does not indicate any future intervention in politics".

-A military council took over after a popular revolt ended Mubarak's 30 years of army-backed rule last year.
-It then handed power to Mursi, who became Egypt's first freely elected leader in June.
-The military has not intervened in the latest crisis.
+A military council ran Egypt for 16 months after a popular revolt ended Mubarak's 30 years of military-backed rule last year.
+The armed forces have not intervened in the latest crisis.

 The army statement said the military's duty was to protect national interests and secure vital state institutions.